Meet Bo

 Bo Aganaba

 Bo is the Founder and Principal at GoodBeing Co. and host of the GoodBeing Podcast.
 He is an urban, environmental, and energy planner by training, and former executive director of a youth-led sustainability not for profit organization.
-The son of Nigerian immigrants, he has spent time living in the UK, Canada, Hungary and Denmark - which has all contributed to giving him a deep sense of appreciation and belonging to the world as a whole.
+The son of Nigerian immigrants, he has spent time living in the UK, Canada, Hungary and Denmark - which has all contributed to giving him a deep sense of belonging to the world as a whole.

 Bo brings a calm and welcoming presence as a communicator and facilitator, and a sense of safety to difficult conversations.
 As an Executive Director, he facilitated dialogue and collaboration between young sustainability professionals and leading Canadian businesses to provide creative solutions to inclusive hiring and workplace culture practices.
 As the founder and principal of GoodBeing Co., he works with businesses, organizations, and community groups to develop new ways of being that blend sustainability strategy and transition economy leadership development with creating cultures of belonging.
 His experience includes working with a broad variety of organizations including Meridian Credit Union, ABB, Suncor, TELUS, Canadian Community Economic Development Network, and Natural Resources Canada.